rusenask/mirage/docs/pages/api.rst

 put/module
 ==========

-User exits can be applied to perform custom manipulation of Stubo matchers and responses.
+User exits can be applied to perform custom manipulation of Mirage matchers and responses.
 The user exits are python code defined with the UserExit API.
 The code is input into stubo with the following API call.